armada-ths/old.armada.nu/content/news/core-values-under-fliken-about.md

 THS Armada wants to inspire students and companies to create a more inclusive workplace.
 Therefore a special area, called Diversity room, is set up in KTHB during the fair.
 Companies and organizations located in this area wants to emphasize the importance of inclusion and diversity.

-Companies attending Diversity Room 2017, KTHB
+Companies participation in Diversity Room 2017, KTHB

 • Accenture • Axfood • LKAB • Cinnober